Shared appreciation mortgages

 Unlike other means of shared equity homeownership, such as a community land trust, shared appreciation loans do not create permanently affordable housing units, but can generate sufficient funding when repaid to help a similarly situated subsequent homebuyer.
 When the assisted homeowner sells his or her home at the market price, the next buyer is not subject to any special requirements.
 However, the amount repaid (principle plus a share of the home price appreciation) can be recycled and may be sufficient for a new homeowner to find a suitable home for purchase.

 Communities interested in bringing homeownership within reach of prospective homebuyers will want to consider the relative merits of shared appreciation mortgages compared with other forms of shared equity homeownership, such as community land trusts, limited equity cooperatives and deed-restricted homeownership.
-High-cost cities and counties that want to ensure that affordable homes are available in particular neighborhoods may find it more effective to focus on one of these other models that ensure that particular homes are made affordable and kept affordable over time.
-By contrast, cities and counties that are less concerned about where the homes are located, and more interested in giving homebuyers maximum choice, may wish to consider shared appreciation mortgages.
+High-cost localities that want to ensure that affordable homes are available in particular neighborhoods may find it more effective to focus on one of these other models that ensure that particular homes are made affordable and kept affordable over time.
+By contrast, localities that are less concerned about where the homes are located, and more interested in giving homebuyers maximum choice, may wish to consider shared appreciation mortgages.
+Soft housing marketAlthough there is no standard industry definition, a softening market refers to any neighborhood, market area, or region that demonstrates a decline in prices or deterioration in other market conditions as evidenced by an oversupply of existing inventory or extended marketing times. [adapted from HUD]s may not generate sufficient value from these types of programs to reasonably cover the programs’ administrative costs, particularly if property values experience a significant decline.
+Similarly, smaller localities should carefully consider the long-term administrative burden of this type of program and potentially engage regional partners in management and oversight.

-Communities can use HUD HOME and CDBG funds to support shared appreciation mortgage programs.
+Communities can use HUD HOMEFederal program established by Congress in 1990 that is designed to increasing decent affordable housing for low- and very low-income families and individuals.
+State and localities receive HOME fund from HUD each year, and spend it on things such as: rental assistance, assistance to homebuyers, new construction, rehabilitation, improvements, demlition, relocation, and administrative costs. and Community Development Block GrantA federal program established as part of the Housing and Community Development Act of 1974.
+It funds various community development activities for neighborhood revitalization, economic development, affordable housing, and better community facilities and services. funds to support shared appreciation mortgage programs.
 The use of such funds can place restrictions on the incomes of families eligible for assistance, and may create other requirements for the structure of the program.
 For example, if HOME-funds are used for homeownership assistance, homebuyers must participate in housing counseling.

 Communities can also use locally generated funds for shared appreciation mortgages.
 Where funding sources do not come with income requirements, communities will need to establish guidelines for program eligibility.
 Like other forms of homeownership assistance, shared appreciation loans typically require homebuyers to have low or moderate incomes, to be first time homebuyers, and to participate in homeownership education and counseling.
 For example, a shared appreciation loan program in Boulder, CO limits the program to homebuyers with a family income at or below 80 percent of the area median, requires applicants to complete a homebuyer education class, and is only available to buyers who work within the city limits.